shahzaibmahmood563/cloudflare-docs/src/content/docs/workers/miniflare/core/scheduled.md

 ## Dispatching Events

-When using the API, the `getWorker` function can be used to dispatch `scheduled` events to your worker.
+When using the API, the `getWorker` function can be used to dispatch `scheduled` events to your Worker.
 This can be used for testing responses.
 It takes optional `scheduledTime` and `cron` parameters, which default to the current time and the empty string respectively.
 It will return a promise which resolves to an array containing data returned by all waited promises: